Dick Smith (retailer): Expansion

 The company profited from the CB radio boom of the 1970s and by the end of the decade had stores in all mainland states.
 Though many CB radio stores closed when interest waned at the end of the 1970s, Dick Smith Electronics thrived on exploding PC sales and its established electronic components and kit lines.

 To ensure almost every electronic enthusiast in Australia had one of his catalogues, it was included free in the popular electronics magazines Electronics Australia and Electronics Today International.
 The catalogues included ever-increasing amounts of data on electronic components, which helped make it an essential reference for anyone involved in electronics professionally or as a hobby.

 Private-branding (as "Dick Smith" or "DSE") was introduced on a large range of products from the late-70s.
 Many DSE-brand products were re-branded versions of the same or similar products sold in parallel by their manufacturers.

 Dick Smith Electronics own-brand System 80 computer, which was a clone of the Tandy TRS-80 Model I, led a highly successful line, including the Dick Smith Cat (an Apple II clone), the VZ-200 and VZ-300.
 The company also sold brand name personal computers such as the VIC-20 and Commodore 64.
 In 1981, the Super-80 kit computer was developed as a joint venture between the company and Electronics Australia magazine.

-The company expanded its product range, especially during the 1970s and 1980s, and stocked items such as the Heathkit electronic kits, satellite TV receiving stations, Beeple pagers and the Dick Smith Wizzard computer game.
+The company expanded its product range, especially during the 1970s and 1980s, and stocked items such as the Heathkit electronic kits, satellite TV receiving stations, Beeple pagers and The Dick Smith Wizzard computer game.
 The company was an early seller of telephone equipment including answering machines, cordless and novelty phones.

 Woolworths takeover

 In 1980, the company had grown to 20 stores and the founder and his wife sold 60% of the company's shares to large general retailer Woolworths.
-The Smiths sold the balance of the company's capital to Woolworths in 1982, the total transfer price coming to A$25million.
+The Smiths sold the balance of the company's capital to Woolworths in 1982, the total transfer price coming to $25million.
 The company continued to add to its network of small "main street" stores in suburbs and regional cities across Australia.